The Center for the Study of Ethics in Society at Western Michigan University offers lectures each semester.

 February 2—Jonathan Milgrim, Philosophy, WMU, panel moderator; Keagan Potts, Jenji Learn and Andrew Marquis, Philosophy, WMU, panelists, “The Unifying Power of Education,” 6 p.m., 213 Bernhard Center.
 Part of 2017 Martin Luther King Jr. Celebration.
 Download poster.
 See abstract.

 March 1—Tonya Krause-Phelan, WMU Cooley Law School, panel moderator, “Integrity in the Criminal Justice System,” 7 p.m., 211 Bernhard Center.
 Co-Sponsor: WMU Cooley Law School.
+Download poster.
 See abstract.

-April 6—Alexander Guerrero, Philosophy, University of Pennsylvania, “Again Toward Perpetual Peace: World Government by Lottocracy,” 6 p.m., 213 Bernhard Center, Winnie Veenstra Peace Lecture.
+April 6—Alexander Guerrero, Philosophy, Rutgers University, “Again Toward Perpetual Peace: Elections, World Government, and Lottocracy,” 6 p.m., 213 Bernhard Center, Winnie Veenstra Peace Lecture.
 Co-Sponsors: Department of Philosophy, Haenicke Institute for Global Education, Department of Political Science, Kalamazoo Peace Center, Pax Christi Kalamazoo, St. Thomas More Social Justice, St. Joseph Social Justice, and Kalamazoo Non-Violent Opponents of War (KNOW).
+Download poster.
 See abstract.

 January 27—Michael Wilder and Yafinceio Harris, Peace During War Project, Jennifer Machiorlatti, Professor of Communication, WMU, "Peace During War: The Ethics of Forgiveness"